NOW ACCEPTING STUDENTS!

 None of the above would be possible without the all the awesome aspiring drummers I've had the pleasure of sharing the drum gospel with.
 Special thanks to the students & their families.
-Many thanks to Guitar Center #853, Music Go Round in Monroeville, Becki Lewis @ Lewis Music Studio & Matt Kastner at N'Stuff Music, who continue to spread the good word about the drum school.
+Many thanks to the employees of Guitar Center #853, Music Go Round in Monroeville, Becki Lewis @ Lewis Music Studio & Matt Kastner at N'Stuff Music, who continue to spread the good word about the drum school.
 Extra heartfelt thanks to my family, friends, & bandmates for all your support.
 The greatness all mentioned above have shown me will never be forgotten or taken for granted.
 I will continue to improve upon & do my best to make every drummer have the best experience possible in learning this great art form.

 WHY CHOOSE THE TRAVELING DRUM SCHOOL FOR LESSONS?

 Drum set, school band (snare, bass, tenors, bells, mallets), & percussion (conga, bongo, djembe, timbale, among others) lessons are available.
 Music theory, analysis of all music genres, & composition are included.
 These lessons can be structured for all levels: beginner, intermediate, advanced, professional.
 Each student gets an individual, personalized curriculum.
-Content from outside sources (schools, videos, previous teachers, etc) is always welcomed and will added to their customized lesson plan.
+Content from outside sources (schools, videos, websites, previous teachers, etc) is always welcomed and will added to their customized lesson plan.

 There has been a broad range of students, aging from 2 to 73 years old, male & female.
 Schedule-permitting, no aspiring drummer wanting to learn will be turned away.
 There are curriculums & lesson content appropriate for all types of situations, including students will special needs.
 Some students have requested lessons to aid in their physical rehabilatation, which has proven to be very successful.